BDUG/vanillanoprop/README.md

 The `--moe` flag enables mixture-of-experts layers and `--num-experts` sets how many experts to use.

+### ONNX export

+Training binaries accept an optional `--export-onnx <FILE>` flag.
+When provided, the trained weights are exported to an ONNX model after training completes.
+Only a small subset of layers is supported (linear and convolution) and the generated model targets opset 13.

 ## Tree Policy Optimization (TreePO)

 TreePO combines tree-based planning with policy optimisation to update actions using advantages estimated from a search tree.
 See the [Tree Policy Optimization paper](https://arxiv.org/abs/2506.03736) for details.